 Note that this TOE can come with both cryptographic coprocessors accessible, or with a blocked SCP or with a blocked Crypto@2304T, or with both cryptographic coprocessors blocked.
 The blocking depends on the user's choice prior to the production of the hardware.
 No accessibility of the deselected cryptographic coprocessors is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the cryptographic coprocessors.
 The TOE can be delivered without a specific library.
-In this case the TOE does not provide the additional specific security functionality Rivest-Shamir-Adleman Cryptography (RSA) or/and Elliptic Curve Cryptography (EC) or/and SHA-2 or/and SCL based Advanced Encryption Standard (AES) or/and SCL based Triple Data Encryption Standard (TDES).
+In this case the TOE does not provide the additional specific security functionality Rivest-Shamir-Adleman Cryptography (RSA) or/and SHA-2.

 To fulfill the highest security standards for smartcards today and also in the future, this TOE implements a progressive digital security concept, which already has been certified in various forerunner processes and which has proven its resistance against attackers with high attack potential.
 This TOE utilizes digital security features to include customer friendly security, combined with a robust design overcoming the disadvantages on analogue protection technologies.
-The TOE provides full on-chip encryption of the data path, covering the core including the ALUs of the CPU parts, busses, memories and cryptographic coprocessors leaving no plaintext on the chip.
+The TOE provides full on-chip encryption of the data path, covering the core including the ALUs of the CPUs, busses, memories and cryptographic coprocessors leaving no plaintext on the chip.
 Therefore the attractiveness for attackers is extremely reduced as encrypted signals are of no use for the attacker - neither for manipulation nor for eavesdropping.

 In addition, the TOE is equipped with a comprehensive error detection capability.
 The dual CPU approach allows error detection even while processing, e.g. a comparator detects, whether a calculation was performed without errors.
 This approach is designed to cover all relevant parts of the circuitry.
 The concept allows that the relevant attack scenarios are detected, whereas other conditions that would not lead to an error would mainly be ignored.
-And more, the TOE is equipped with signal protection implemented by an Infineon-specific shielding combined with further topological means.
+And more, the TOE is equipped with signal protection implemented by an Infineon-specific shielding combined with secure wiring of security critical signals.